Undergraduate Course Allocation through Competitive Markets: Environment

 We evaluate allocations based on stability, efficiency, and fairness.
 An allocation $x$ is \textit{stable} if it is \textit{feasible}, \textit{individually rational}, and admits no \textit{blocks} \citep[see][]{roth_sotomayor_1990,echenique2006}.\footnote{A related concept is justified course envy.
 Allocation $x$ \textit{prevents justified course envy} if there are no students $s,s'\in {\cal S}$ and course $c\in {\cal C}$ such that $r_{s,c}>r_{s',c},\,c\notin x_s,\,c\in x_{s'}$ and $c\in \max_{\succeq_s}\{x'_s\,:\,x'_s\subseteq x_s\cup c\}$.
 The absence of justified course envy prevents envy towards students of a lower priority, but does not account for individual rationality and the possibility of envy towards several students assigned to several courses.}

 In the next section, we analyze approximate market equilibria, in which some courses might have seats assigned slightly above capacity or empty demanded seats unfilled.
-We call such allocations having \textit{a market-clearing error}.
-To account for the market-clearing error, we use an approximate version of stability. \begin{definition} An allocation $x$ is \textbf{approximately stable} if it is stable in the environment with capacity $q'_c=\sum_{s\in {\cal S}}x_{s,c}$ for each course $c\in {\cal C}$. \end{definition} The relationship between stability and approximate stability is similar to the one between the notions of Pareto efficiency and approximate Pareto efficiency in \cite{Budish2011}.
+We say such allocations have a \textit{market-clearing error}.
+To account for allocations with market-clearing errors, we use an approximate version of stability \begin{definition} An allocation $x$ is \textbf{approximately stable} if it is stable with capacity $q'_c=\sum_{s\in {\cal S}}x_{s,c}$ for each course $c\in {\cal C}$. \end{definition} The relationship between stability and approximate stability is similar to the one between the notions of Pareto efficiency and approximate Pareto efficiency in \cite{Budish2011}.
 An allocation $y$ \textit{Pareto dominates} an allocation $x$ if there is at least one student who strictly prefers her course schedule in $y$ and all other students weakly prefer their course schedules in $y$.
 Allocation $x$ is \textit{Pareto efficient} if no allocation $y$ Pareto dominates $x$, and \textit{approximately Pareto efficient} if no $y$ that Pareto dominates $x$ assigns weakly fewer seats in each course.

 Approximate Pareto efficiency is a meaningful notion of efficiency in environments where a market-clearing error is present.